Burgundians: Neighbours of the Alemanni

 In 359 contemporary historian Ammianus Marcellinus reported that the future emperor Julian the Apostate began a campaign at Mainz, where the Main enters the Rhine, and travelled through Alemanni lands until they reached border stones marking the edge of Burgundian territory.
-There are two interpretations of the text, which says either that the boundary was between "Alamanni and the Burgundians" (Alamannorum et Burgundiorum), or between "Romans and the Burgundians" Romanorum et Burgundiorum.
+There are two interpretations of the text, which says either that the boundary was between "Alemanni and the Burgundians" (Alamannorum et Burgundiorum), or between "Romans and the Burgundians" Romanorum et Burgundiorum.
 According to the interpretation of Hans H. Anton the second version is correct, and the Alemanni were living within the Agri Decumates, which had been Roman, and which still had a Roman population; the boundary between Burgundians and Alemanni was approximately where the old Romes border (limes) had been.
 Ammianus says the place was called "Capillacii or Palas", and scholars have proposed that this may be near Öhringen.
 More generally there is archaeological evidence in this period which links the population east of the old limes with burial customs and materials previously found in later phases of the Przeworsk culture.

 Orosius reported that the Burgundians, "a new enemy with a new name, numbering, it is said, more than eighty thousand armed men", settled on the banks of the Rhine (ripae Rheni fluminis insederunt), during the reign of the Emperor Valentinian I, who reigned 364-375.
 He believed they were moving from old Roman frontier forts where their ancestors had been posted.
-In 369/370, Valentinian enlisted the aid of the Burgundians in his own war against the Alamanni, and their king Macrianus.
+In 369/370, Valentinian enlisted the aid of the Burgundians in his own war against the Alemanni, and their king Macrianus.
 In this context, Ammianus wrote an extended digression about the Burgundians, which gives insight into their language and customs: He explained that the emperor "finally settled on the plan of stirring up the Burgundians against them — warlike and abounding in the strength of a vast youth population, and therefore feared by all their neighbours".

-10 He wrote frequently to their kings through certain discreet and trustworthy messengers, asking that they, at an appointed time, should fall upon the Alamanni.
+10 He wrote frequently to their kings through certain discreet and trustworthy messengers, asking that they, at an appointed time, should fall upon the Alemanni.
 He promised that he himself, after crossing the Rhine with Roman troops, would meet the frightened enemy — taken by surprise as they tried to avoid the weight of arms.